 Bankruptcy Lawyer in New Haven, CT

-If you are facing bankruptcy, you may need the help of a bankruptcy lawyer in New Haven, Connecticut who has established a strong record of educating and assisting clients with their unique financial issues.
-Experienced lawyers understand the impact that debt issues can have on the livelihood of a person and their family.
+If you are facing bankruptcy, you may need the help of our New Haven, CT bankruptcy lawyer who has established a strong record of educating and assisting clients with their unique financial issues.
+We understand the impact that debt issues can have on the livelihood of a person and their family.
 Debt can mount very quickly, and sometimes there are limited solutions left.
 Through this difficult period in your life, a lawyer will be able to provide much-needed guidance and support so that you are fully aware of your options, including bankruptcy and possible alternatives.
 Contact a seasoned lawyer who has years of experience helping individuals navigate the bankruptcy process like one from Eric Lindh Foster Law, LLC.
 We will answer all of your questions and come up with the best possible plan for your unique situation.
 This will not only help with your financial life, but it will also help make you ease any anxiety you may have about finances.

 Filing for bankruptcy is a major decision, and the type of bankruptcy you file for depends on your unique circumstances as well as a number of factors.
 What is the combined value of the assets that you have?
 Are you interested in debt consolidation or organization?
 Determine your needs and priorities to find out which one is suitable for you.
 Chapter 7 bankruptcy allows you to eliminate many kinds of debt and often takes a few months to complete, while Chapter 13 allows you to pay your debts over several years.
-Make sure you understand the differences between the bankruptcy types and their respective requirements by talking with an experienced New Haven, CT bankruptcy lawyer, who can explain the process in detail.
-You cannot ask too many questions when it comes to your financial future.
-We will have the knowledge and experience to answer them with expertise.
+Make sure you understand the differences between the bankruptcy types and their respective requirements by talking with our experienced New Haven bankruptcy lawyer, who can explain each process in detail.
+Here’s a brief overview:

 Chapter 7 Bankruptcy

-The experienced legal team at Eric Lindh Foster Law, LLC has extensive experience providing Chapter 7 bankruptcy representation for those filers who qualify for this unique type of relief.
 Unlike Chapter 13 bankruptcy, Chapter 7 bankruptcy relief is only available to individuals and families that don’t earn much income.
 Why?
-Unlike Chapter 13 bankruptcy, the Chapter 7 bankruptcy process doesn’t require filers to repay their dischargeable debts.
+The Chapter 7 bankruptcy process doesn’t require filers to repay their dischargeable debts.
 At the end of the bankruptcy process, Chapter 7 filers have their dischargeable debts wiped clean without any obligation to repay their creditors.
 It isn’t hard to see why the law has reserved this kind of relief for those who are least likely to be able to repay their debts any time soon.

 Note that this type of bankruptcy is occasionally not the best option for low-income filers.
 Chapter 7 filers have a trustee assigned to their case.
 This trustee is empowered to sell any of the filer’s assets that are not exempt per the bankruptcy code.
 Most low-income filers don’t need to worry about this challenge, as their property is exempt.
 However, low-income filers that own valuable luxury property may be at risk of having this property sold to repay their creditors.
 In such instances, the team at Eric Lindh Foster Law, LLC may recommend that a filer explore Chapter 13 bankruptcy or a non-bankruptcy alternative to managing their debt.